Winston-503/supervised_algorithms/Supervised Learning Algorithms.md

   - Predicting the probability of cancer based on blood tests.
 - The line between these tasks is often fuzzy.

-Classification algorithms can be also devided to **hard** and **soft**:
+Classification algorithms can be also divided to **hard** and **soft**:
 - **Hard classification algorithms** predict whether a given data point is part of a particular class **without producing the probability estimation**.
 - **Soft classification algorithms** in turn, also estimate the class conditional **probabilities**.

-Classification algorithms can be also devided by the number of classes to classify:
+Classification algorithms can be also divided by the number of classes to classify:
 - **Binary classification** - only two classes.
 - **Multiclass classification** - more than two classes.
   - **Multilabel classification** (Multilabel-multiclass) - multiple classes, but classes are binary (people on image).
 Result - [0, 0, 1] or [1, 0, 1].